elifesciences/pattern-library/README.md

 All assets paths in Mustache templates must be wrapped in `{{#assetRewrite}}`, which allows implementations to rewrite the path for cache-busting purposes.
 The path must also be prepended by `{{assetsPath}}`.

 # License
-All code in this repo is MIT licensed, apart from the web fonts, which are are licensed separately under the Open Font License.
+All code in this repo is MIT licensed, apart from the web fonts, which are are licensed separately under the SIL Open Font License.
 See the LICENSE.MD file in `/assets/fonts/` for details.